 Not award any additional child support.

 Whether or not there will be additional child support will be predicated on the following factors:

-- If there are any other children from a previous relationship that either of you are supporting.
+If there are any other children from a previous relationship that either of you is supporting.

 You’ll notice most of these factors aren’t even financial in nature so how the courts will apply them is a mystery.

 A lot is left out of the NYS Child Support Guidelines.